University of the Highlands and Islands: Institute for Northern Studies

 Founded in 2007, Institute for Northern Studies operates at UHI Orkney, Shetland and Perth from three main locations.
 Research areas are Viking Studies, Medieval and modern history and culture of the Highlands and Islands, Links between Scotland and the Nordic world, The history and culture of the Scottish islands within the North Atlantic region, Highlands and Islands Literature, Island Studies, The languages and dialects of Orkney and Shetland, and Pictish studies.

 Language Sciences Institute (LSI)

 Language Sciences Institute seeks to revitalize minority languages.
 The LSI will expand on the work of the Soillse project, with a special emphasis on the traditional Gaelic speaking communities of Scotland.

 The Rivers and Lochs Institute

 Founded in 2012, the Institute specializes in work on molecular genetics to help conserve and maintain all rivers and lochs biodiversity, including fish stocks.
 The researchers work with local communities, wetlands and fisheries managers, businesses and government agencies to provide scientific support for the protection, restoration and sustainable management of wetlands biodiversity.

 Postgraduate Research

-UHI offers Doctor of Philosophy (PhD) degrees in the following academic areas;

-UHI offers Masters by Research (MRes) degrees in the following academic areas;
+UHI offers Doctor of Philosophy (PhD) and Masters by Research (MRes) degrees in a number of academic areas;

 Undergraduate Degrees

-UHI offers undergraduate degrees in the following academic areas;

-HNC / HND Degrees

-UHI offers HNC / HND degrees in the following academic areas;